 - Core areas of knowledge

 - Communicative and Iinterpretive

 - Creative and problem solving

 Students take a range of GUR courses that deepen their competence in these literacies.
 These are organized into the following categories of subject matter:

 Descriptions of each of the GUR categories above, along with the requirements for undergraduate students and the mapping of specific courses into those categories are maintained by the WWU Registrar’s Office: Registrar's Office GURs..

+Faculty and staff seeking more detailed information about the requirements for GUR courses and the process for proposing them can find that here.
 For more information on the Committee on Undergraduate Education and its ongoing review and oversight of the GURs, visit: Committe on Undergraduate Education.